 To access the blog, click here. / Um zum Blog zu gelangen, bitte hier klicken.

-Currently, I lead, jointly with Andrea Kaim, the junior research group AgriScape (Trade-offs along paths towards multifunctional agricultural landscapes), funded within the Social–Ecological Research (Sozial–Ökologische Forschung, SÖF) programme of the German Federal Ministry of Education and Research (BMBF) (2022–2027).
+Currently, I am assistant professor at the Helmholtz Centre for Environmental Research – UFZ in Leipzig, Germany in joint appointment with the Martin Luther University Halle-Wittenberg.
+I lead, jointly with Andrea Kaim, the junior research group AgriScape (Trade-offs along pathways towards multifunctional agricultural landscapes), funded within the Social–Ecological Research (Sozial–Ökologische Forschung, SÖF) programme of the German Federal Ministry of Education and Research (BMBF) (2022–2027).

-I use the blog (formerly known as Skeptische Ökonomie), which is integrated in this website, as a tool for formulation and discussion of new ideas, as well as for science communication (both of own work and the work of others).
+I use the blog (formerly known as Skeptische Ökonomie) that is integrated in this website as a tool for formulation and discussion of new ideas, as well as for science communication (both of own work and the work of others).

 My extraprofessional interests include (South-)Eastern Europe (a legacy of my Bachelor’s studies), drinking tea, listening to avant-garde jazz, reading (philosophy, history, science fiction and fantasy), watching films and contributing to Wikipedia.